 About the NSF AISL Program

 The National Science Foundation’s (NSF) Advancing Informal STEM Learning (AISL) program seeks to advance new approaches to and evidence-based understanding of the design and development of STEM learning opportunities for the public in informal environments; provide multiple pathways for broadening access to and engagement in STEM learning experiences; advance innovative research on and assessment of STEM learning in informal environments; and engage the public of all ages in learning STEM in informal environments.
-The Center for Advancement of Informal Science Education (CAISE) is an NSF-funded resource center which supports the AISL program.
-CAISE works in partnership with NSF Program Directors to plan resources that can help teams develop their proposals.
+The Center for Advancement of Informal Science Education (CAISE) was an NSF-funded resource center supporting the AISL program.
+CAISE worked in partnership with NSF Program Directors to plan resources that can help teams develop their proposals.
+After their grant period ended in 2022, the Reimagining Equity and Values in Informal STEM Education (REVISE) center continues CAISE's work and is now collecting and sharing new information pertaining to AISL.
+View previously funded projects.

 Want to Be An AISL Reviewer?